Terkwood/BUGOUT/PRIVACY.md

 # Privacy Policy

-BUGOUT currently seeks to minimize the amount of data that we store about you, the user.
+BUGOUT makes an effort to minimize the amount of data that we store about you, the user.

 ## Client ID